gardener/sow/README.md

 #### `acre.yaml`

-This file may contain any configuration informatio in any structure required by the installation source.
+This file may contain any configuration information in any structure required by the installation source.

 A convention is to use a node `landscape` to hold the